microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/externalconnection-put-items.md

 Create a new [externalItem](../resources/externalitem.md).

 This API can be used to create a custom item.
-Specify the type you are creating by including the `@odata.type` property in the JSON body.
 The containing [externalConnection](../resources/externalconnection.md) must have a [schema](../resources/schema.md) registered of the corresponding type.

 [!INCLUDE [search-api-preview](../../includes/search-api-preview-signup.md)]